ETS-Next-Gen/writing_observer/docs/tutorials/install.md

 Use this tutorial to get the Learning Observer running on your machine.
 It walks you through the exact commands to run and the order to run them in, so you can follow along step by step.

+As you set things up, keep in mind that Learning Observer functions as an application platform: the core `learning_observer` package starts the services and loads modules, and each module contributes dashboards, reducers, or other features that run on top of that core.

 ## Before you begin

 Make sure your computer meets these requirements:

 1. **Operating system** – A Unix-style system works best.
 We regularly test on Ubuntu. macOS generally works as well.
-Windows users should install the project inside [Windows Subsystem for Linux (WSL)](workshop/wsl-install.md) before continuing.
+Windows users should install the project inside [Windows Subsystem for Linux (WSL)](../workshop/wsl-install.md) before continuing.
 2. **Python** – Install Python 3.10 or 3.11 (any version newer than 3.9 is expected to work).
 3. **Package manager (recommended)** – Have a virtual environment tool ready.
 We prefer [`virtualenvwrapper`](https://pypi.org/project/virtualenvwrapper/), but you can use `python -m venv`, Conda, or another tool you like.
 4. **Optional tools** –